4 Surprisingly Easy Steps.

-I struggled with weight and body image all my life, from one diet to the next.
+I struggled with weight and body image all my life.

-When my children arrived into this world I promised them I would always be 100% honest to them, and I thought I was, but in reality if I didn't open myself up to the same honesty, honestly how could I still be being deeply honest with my children.
+When my children arrived into this world I promised them I would always be 100% honest to them.

 I love fruit and vegetables that was easy.
 My fall backs though were beer, bread, pastries, pasta, and milk and ice cream.

 Then through exploring movies and writing movies a mate and I stumbled across a host of movies.
 That Sugar Film, Cowspiracy, Earthlings, Forks Over Knives.
 It really challenged my view of the world.
 I had grown up with farming in the family, killing animals was seen as normal.
 Then something hit me.
 I realised as human children we are essentially completely gullible to the environment we are born into and we learn to validate what is socially acceptable.

 Time to explore.
 I knew inside I had swapped all the things I had taken out of my diet with carbohydrate heavy foods.
 Bread, pasta, rice., and even nuts.

 For me carbs had always been something which I craved but felt full, bloated, and heavy after eating them.